 This women’s pocket scarf is designed in such a way that it can be worn around the neck with the pockets at the right place when standing up.
 The scarf is knitted in wool, alpaca, and nylon giving it a warm and beautiful appeal.

 You can, if you like, use any other highly textured brand of yarn or even try a brand of plain yarn, to allow the Garter Stitch or bumps to become more prominent.
 This knit project would be a great gift.
+Also see this beautiful Victorian-styled hooded scarf pattern you will surely love to make.

 Measure Around Your Neck To Get The Correct Length